rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

 ### Risk tracking

-Wehther you're completing formal exercises as part of contract kick-off, starting a new project, or simply recognizing new risks on a day-to-day basis, it's important that delivery teams make risks visibile to everyone, so that we can prioritize and strategize how we will manage them.
-At Rise8 we recommend teams create their own copy of our [Assumptions/Risks Tracker](https://docs.google.com/spreadsheets/d/17Z4Trp6_ByVgQ8kF2BgjX_fLE-pLLLSa9XmYPa0ewJ0/edit?gid=0#gid=0) template to do this.
-Below you'll find detailed definitions to help assist in your adoption of this standard artifact.
+Whether you're completing formal exercises as part of contract kick-off, starting a new project, or simply recognizing new risks on a day-to-day basis, it's important that delivery teams make risks visibile to everyone, so that we can prioritize and strategize how we will manage them.
+At Rise8 we recommend teams create their own copy of our [Risks Tracker](https://docs.google.com/spreadsheets/d/17Z4Trp6_ByVgQ8kF2BgjX_fLE-pLLLSa9XmYPa0ewJ0/edit?pli=1&gid=0#gid=0) template to do this.
+Below you'll find detailed definitions to assist in your adoption of this standard artifact.

 #### Risk categorization